JorisJamers/cloud-native-track-kubernetes/lab-09/README.md

 minikube ssh
 ```

 When you are in the minikube instance make sure that you are root.
+Otherwise you
-Otherwise you might not be able to create directories and / or files.
+might not be have permission to create the required directories and/or files:

 ```
 sudo su -
 ```

-Now we need to create a directory for our `index.html` file.
+Now we need to create a directory to store our images.

 ```
-mkdir /mnt/data
+mkdir -p /mnt/data/images
 ```

-Let's create a simple index file.
+Let's download a couple of images into our persistent images directory:

 ```
 echo 'Hello the minikube instance' > /mnt/data/index.html
 ```

-Now exit the minikube instance.
+Now `exit` the minikube instance.

 ```
 exit